MarkDementev/Assets_Data/README.md

 ## Overview

 Service for storing data of fund assets.
-This is a core service of W.I.P. neo-invest fund group of services to provide data to all of them.
+This is a core service of W.I.P. neo-investment fund group of services to provide data to all of them.